nipype/pydra/docs/source/reference/glossary.rst

         stand-alone tasks.

     Container-ndim
-        The number of dimensions of the container object to be iterated over when using a :ref:`Splitter` to split over an iterable value.
-For example, a list-of-lists or a 2D array with `container_ndim=2` would be split over the elements of the inner lists into a single 1-D state array.
-However, if `container_ndim=1`, the outer list/2D would be split into a 1-D state array of lists/1D arrays.
+        The number of dimensions of the container object to be flattened into a single state array when splitting over nested containers/multi-dimension arrays.
+        For example, a list-of-list-of-floats or a 2D numpy array with `container_ndim=1`, the outer list/2D would be split into a 1-D state array consisting of list-of-floats or 1D numpy arrays, respectively.
+Whereas with `container_ndim=2` they would be split into a state-array of floats consisiting of all the elements of the inner-lists/array.

     Environment
-        An environment refers to a specific software encapsulation, such as a Docker or Singularity image, that is used to run a task.
+        An environment refers to a specific software encapsulation, such as a Docker or Singularity image, in which a shell tasks are run.
+They are specified in the Submitter object to be used when executing a task.

     Field
-        A field is a parameter of a task, or a task outputs object, that can be set to a specific value.
-Fields are specified to be of any types, including objects and file-system objects.
+        A field is a parameter of a task, or an output in a task outputs class.
+        Fields define the expected datatype of the parameter and other metadata parameters that control how the field is validated and passed through to the execution of the task.

     Hook
-        A hook is a user-defined function that is executed at a specific point in the task execution process.
+        A hook is a user-defined function that is executed at a specific point either before or after a task is run.
 Hooks can be used to prepare/finalise the task cache directory or send notifications

     Job
-        A job is a discrete unit of work, a :ref:`Task`, with all inputs resolved (i.e. not lazy-values or state-arrays) that has been assigned to a worker.
-        A task describes "what" is to be done and a submitter object describes "how" it is to be done, a job combines both objects to describe a concrete unit of processing.
+        A job consists of a :ref:`Task` with all inputs resolved (i.e. not lazy-values or state-arrays) and a Submitter object.
+It therefore represents a concrete unit of work to be executed, be combining "what" is to be done (Task) with "how" it is to be done (Submitter).

     Lazy-fields
         A lazy-field is a field that is not immediately resolved to a value.
-Instead, it is a placeholder that will be resolved at runtime, allowing for dynamic parameterisation of tasks.
+Instead, it is a placeholder that will be resolved at runtime when a workflow is executed, allowing for dynamic parameterisation of tasks.

     Node
-        A single task within the context of a workflow, which is assigned a name and references a state.
-Note this task can be nested workflow task.
+        A single task within the context of a workflow.
+It is assigned a unique name within the workflow and references a state object that determines the state-array of jobs to be run if present (if the state is None then a single job will be run for each node).

     Read-only-caches
-        A read-only cache is a cache root directory that was created by a previous pydra runs, which is checked for matching task caches to be reused if present but not written not modified during the execution of a task.
+        A read-only cache is a cache root directory that was created by a previous pydra run.
+The read-only caches are checked for matching job checksums, which are reused if present.
+However, new job cache dirs are written to the cache root so the read-only caches are not modified during the execution.

     State
-        The combination of all upstream splits and combines with any splitters and combiners for a given node, it is used to track how many jobs, and their parameterisations, need to be run for a given workflow node.
+        The combination of all upstream splits and combines with any splitters and combiners for a given node.
+It is used to track how many jobs, and their parameterisations, that need to be run for a given workflow node.

     State-array
         A state array is a collection of parameterised tasks or values that were generated